jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e9918
+id: 5d822fd413a79914d39e9919
-title: Part 79
+title: Part 80
 challengeType: 0
 ---

 # --description--

-You're going to use some more border tricks for top section.
-Add a `border-bottom` with a value of `7vh solid var(--building-color4)` to `fb1a`.
-This will put a `7vh` height border on the bottom.
-But since the element has zero size, it only shows up as a 2px wide line from the 1px border that is on all the elements.
+When you make the left and right borders bigger, the border on the bottom will expand to be the width of the combined left and right border widths.
+Add `2vw solid transparent;` as the value of the `border-left` and `border-right` properties of `fb1a`.
+They will be invisible, but it will make the border on the bottom `4vw` wide.

 # --hints--